 Many institutions are also exploring the use of blockchain technology (which underpins cryptocurrencies) for a variety of applications beyond just payments.
 These include supply chain management, asset tracking, and more.

-P2P technology is closely related to cryptocurrencies, as many cryptocurrencies use P2P networks to facilitate transactions and secure the network.
+Peer-to-peer (P2P) technology is closely related to cryptocurrencies, as many cryptocurrencies use P2P networks to facilitate transactions and secure the network.

 In a P2P network, each node (or user) on the network can act as both a client and a server, meaning they can both consume and provide resources to other nodes on the network.
 In the context of cryptocurrencies, this means that each node on the network can validate and verify transactions, as well as store a copy of the blockchain ledger.

-The following are some advantages of cryptocurrency:
+The following are some advantages of cryptocurrency.

 Cryptocurrencies operate on a decentralized network, meaning no single entity or government controls the network.
 This makes cryptocurrencies immune to government interference or manipulation.